atbuy/pyrolld/README.md

 rolled.show()
 ```

-You can also chose between 3 different sorting methods `["HSV", "HSL", "LUM"]`:
+You can also chose between 3 different sorting methods `["HSV", "HSL", "YIQ", "LUM"]`:

 ```python
 from rolld import Roller